 In the context of debates around ‘decolonising’ global health, we invite you to join us to hear about Heidi Downes campaign and learn what we can do to expose the hidden influence of racism in health care today.

 Main photo is a painting by Robert Thom, the only known representation of Lucy, Anarcha and Betsey.
 Pearson Museum, Southern Illinois University School of Medicine

 Heidi Downes is a midwife at the Antenatal Screening Service of the Wolfson Institute of Preventive Medicine at Queen Mary’s University.
 She previously worked in a number of London NHS hospitals in a wide range of clinical roles.
 Heidi embarked on her work with the campaign to honour the enslaved young Black ‘Forgotten Women of Gynaecology’ last year, when she learned their story from Amali Lokugamage, an obstetrician, gynaecologist and honorary associate professor at UCL.
 The distressing stories of the suffering they endured at the hands of the ‘father of gynaecology,’ Dr Marion Sims, and her shock at learning that their pain and sacrifice was left out of history books while Simms, who forcefully and repeatedly operated on them with no analgesia has been repeatedly praised, even having a statue erected in his honour, motivated her to ensure the names of his victims, Anarcha, Lucy and Betsey, are known and respected by every midwife, nurse and doctor and indeed all those who have benefited from the pain they endured.
 As a midwife, Heidi feels an overwhelming sense of duty to fight for justice for these young women.
 She believes that raising awareness of these women is an essential part of righting this wrong.

-Registration for this event is mandatory.
-Please register here.
+Please remember that registration for this event is mandatory.
+You can register here